Parashat Nitzavim: A Summary

-On the day of Moshe’s death, he assembles the whole Jewish people and creates a Covenant confirming the Jewish people as the Almighty’s Chosen People for all future generations.
-Moshe makes clear the consequences of rejecting G-d and His Torah as well as the possibility of repentance.
+On the day of Moshe’s death he assembles the whole Jewish people and creates a Covenant confirming the Jewish people as the Almighty’s Chosen People for all future generations.
+Moshe makes clear the consequences of rejecting God and His Torah as well as the possibility of repentance.
 He reiterates that Torah is readily available to everyone.
-He warns us against idolatry (thinking anything other than G-d has power) and assures us that eventually the Jewish people will do teshuva (repent) and will be redeemed and brought back to the land of Israel, and those who hate the Jewish people and pursue us will get their just recompense.
+He warns us against idolatry (thinking anything other than God has power) and assures us that eventually the Jewish people will do teshuva (repent) and will be redeemed and brought back to the land of Israel — and those who hate the Jewish people and pursue us will get their just recompense.

 Nitzavim concludes with perhaps the clearest and most powerful statement in the Torah about the purpose of life and the existence of freewill: “I have set before you this day life and good, death and evil … the blessing and the curse.
 Therefore, choose life that you may live, you and your descendants.”
-Now that’s a real Quote for the Week!
-(Aish HaTorah)
+(Now that’s a real Quote of the Week!)